By Jen Krause, ONS Director of National Conferences

 ONS members and staff have been putting plans in place to reinvigorate our annual conference for a while now.
-One part of that work entailed bringing back a Congress theme—a unifying thread that can be woven throughout the conference to bring about a sense of cohesiveness while creating a unique attendee experience.
+One part of that work entailed bringing back a Congress theme—a unifying trampoline water park for sale thread that can be woven throughout the conference to bring about a sense of cohesiveness while creating a unique attendee experience.
 After reaching out to our members and reflecting on what we want Congress attendees to think, feel, and know at Congress, a light bulb went off.

 Big Change Starts Here.

 Why?
 Well, first off, everything’s bigger in Texas, right?
 That includes Congress, but that’s only a small piece of it.
 Congress is all about oncology nurses.
 We want you to leave San Antonio thinking differently; feeling inspired, engaged, and connected; and knowing that you are a vital part of the cancer care community.

 This year’s Congress is bringing some great new changes to meet the needs of oncology nurses, but that’s a story for another post.* Today, we’re talking about you and the critical role you play in achieving ONS’s vision “to lead the transformation of cancer care.”